 Courses Recently Taught

 Gravity is at once the most familiar and most mysterious of the basic forces of nature.
 It shapes the formation, structure and motion of stars, galaxies and the cosmos itself.
 Also, because gravity affects everything, it enables us to investigate parts of the universe that are otherwise invisible to us.
-This course will explore the role of gravity in a few vibrant areas of contemporary astrophysics: the search for planets beyond our solar system, the discovery of giant black holes in the nuclei of galaxies, the generation and detection of gravitational waves and the evidence for dark matter and dark energy in our universe.
-In addition to the scheduled class lectures and discussions, students will be required to meet a few times during the semester for evening laboratories.
+This course explores the role of gravity in a few vibrant areas of contemporary astrophysics: the search for planets beyond our solar system, the discovery of giant black holes in the nuclei of galaxies, the generation and detection of gravitational waves, and the evidence for dark matter and dark energy in our universe.
+In addition to the scheduled class lectures and discussions, students are required to meet a few times during the semester for evening laboratories.
 This course does not count toward the physics major.
 No prerequisite.

-This laboratory course meets one afternoon each week and is organized around weekly experiments that explore the phenomena of wave phenomena, geometrical and physical optics, elementary quantum theory, atomic physics, X-rays, radioactivity, nuclear physics and thermodynamics.
+This laboratory course meets one afternoon each week and is organized around weekly experiments that explore the phenomena of waves phenomena, geometrical and physical optics, elementary quantum theory, atomic physics, X-rays, radioactivity, nuclear physics and thermodynamics.
 Lectures cover the theory and instrumentation required to understand each experiment.
-Students will continue to develop skills in computer-assisted graphical and statistical analysis of data as well as the analysis of experimental uncertainty.
+Students continue to develop skills in computer-assisted graphical and statistical analysis of data as well as the analysis of experimental uncertainty.
 This course does not count toward the physics major.
-Prerequisite: concurrent enrollment in PHYS 135.
-Offered every fall.
+Prerequisite: PHYS 131 and concurrent enrollment in PHYS 135.
+Offered every spring.

-This lecture course is the first in a three-semester, calculus-based introduction to physics.
+This lecture course is the first in a three-semester, calculus-based introduction to physics (PHYS 140, 145 and 240).
 Topics include the kinematics and dynamics of particles and solid objects; work and energy; linear and angular momentum; and gravitational, electrostatic and magnetic forces.
-PHYS 140, 145 and 240 are recommended for students who might major in physics and is also appropriate for students majoring in other sciences and mathematics, particularly those who are considering careers in engineering.
-The course will be taught using a combination of lectures, in-class exercises, homework assignments and examinations.
+PHYS 140 is recommended for students who might major in physics and is appropriate for students majoring in other sciences and mathematics, particularly those who are considering careers in engineering.
+The course combines lectures, in-class exercises, homework assignments and examinations.
 This course is required for the physics major.
-Prerequisite: concurrent enrollment in MATH 111, (if not previously taken) and PHYS 141 (first-year students) or PHYS 131 (sophomore students).
+Prerequisite: concurrent enrollment or credit for MATH 111, or equivalent, and concurrent enrollment in PHYS 141 (first-year students) or PHYS 131 (sophomore students).
 Open only to first-year and sophomore students.
 Offered every fall.

 As modern computers become more capable, a new mode of investigation is emerging in all science disciplines using computers to model the natural world and solving model equations numerically rather than analytically.
 Thus, computational physics is assuming co-equal status with theoretical and experimental physics as a way to explore physical systems.
-This course will introduce students to a variety of computational methods, which could include the methods of computational physics, numerical integration, numerical solutions of differential equations, Monte Carlo techniques and discrete Fourier transforms.
-Students will learn to implement these techniques in the computer language C, a widely used high-level programming language in computational physics, and for some techniques students may also learn implementations in the computer language Python, In addition, the course will expand students' capabilities in using a symbolic algebra program (Mathematica) to aid in theoretical analysis and in scientific visualization.
+This course introduces students to a variety of computational methods, which could include the methods of computational physics, numerical integration, numerical solutions of differential equations, Monte Carlo techniques and discrete Fourier transforms.
+Students learn to implement these techniques in the computer language C, a widely used high-level programming language in computational physics.
+For some techniques, students may also learn implementations in the computer language Python.
+In addition, the course expands students' capabilities in using a symbolic algebra program (Mathematica) to aid in theoretical analysis and in scientific visualization.
 This course is required for the physics major.
-Prerequisite: PHYS 240 and MATH 112 or permission of instructor.
+Prerequisite: PHYS 240 and MATH 112 or equivalent.
 Offered every spring.